GMAT Data Sufficiency Guide: Questions, Traps, & Strategies

 This narrows the field fast, especially useful when a second statement feels ambiguous.

-I have found it easiest to first focus on analyzing if (1) is sufficient alone, then if (2) is sufficient alone, then if they are sufficient together.
+I have found it easiest to first focus on analyzing if (1) is sufficient alone, then if (2) is sufficient alone, and then if they are sufficient together.
 Doing this can streamline your logic and thought process and save time.
 You are only checking three options instead of 5 (more on this later)!

-Treat Each Statement Independently – No Carryover Thinking
+Treat Each Statement Independently, No Carryover Thinking

 One of the most common and costly errors?
 Letting info from statement 1 influence how you evaluate statement 2.
 Experts isolate each one completely.
 They reset mentally and pretend they’ve never seen the first.